axsh/bashsteps/README.md

 2) All of the above may seem arbitrary.
-The following pages are written more from a motivation perspective and give hints about the design tradeoffs and the roadmap.
+The following pages are written more from a motivation perspective and give hints about the design trade-offs and the road map.
 Some of the known frustrations of using bashsteps are discussed.

 3) Once the user has put in the effort of splitting the script into steps and has coded a check for each step, various automated tools become possible.
-These pages describe default initilization and wrapper scripts that reward the user with more benefits by building on bashsteps' stable core.
+These pages describe default initialization and wrapper scripts that reward the user with more benefits by building on bashsteps' stable core.

-4) Even though minimal requirements is bashstep's key advantage, there are probably additional requirements that would have good payoff.
+4) Even though minimal requirements is bashsteps' key advantage, there are probably additional requirements that would have good payoff.
    The following pages describe such requirements and introduce work-in-progress scripts make it possible to start exploring